TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 See reviews and links to the many great options for cloud backup storage, which is very useful, if not indispensable, at home and overseas.
 You always want to retain photos and docs; there is no reason to anymore if you have an internet connection.
 Absent online storage, thumb/flashcards are still very helpful and sometimes indispensable.

-You can use Google Docs, Google Drive, Gmail, and many more types of software to generate documents, email, listen to music, etc.
+You can use Google Docs, Google Drive, Gmail, other Google Apps, Microsoft Apps, and many more types of software from a variety of companies to generate documents, email, listen to music, etc.

 Read Nora Dunn's Protecting Your Laptop Computer and Sensitive Information Abroad for more information about important security issues.